Early Career Researcher Network: key information for ECRs

 A cluster refers to a University or Universities who are selected to work with the Academy to support the successful delivery of the ECR Network.
 The cluster provides support for the Academy and the researchers at a "regional" level.
 It does not direct the activities of the researchers but is there to help support the Academy meet the needs of ECRs across the UK.
 The use of the term "cluster" is not suggesting a physical location, nor is it suggesting activities are centralised in one location.

-Currently the network has four clusters in the Midlands and Mid-Wales, South West and South Wales, London and Scotland.
+Currently the network has five clusters in the Midlands and Mid-Wales, North West and North Wales, South West and South Wales, London and Scotland.

 Midlands and Mid-Wales